-5.3.6 Traffic Management and Transport (Objective 6)
+5.3.6 Traffic Management and Transport (Objective 4,6)

-- 60. Safety along the A47 is a major concern for the drivers and their passengers, and for pedestrians and cyclist crossing or travelling along it.
-This problem has been acknowledged by LCC Highways who are conducting a full road safety investigation along the A47 from Bushby in the west to the county boundary in the east.
-This work is on-going, and it is hoped it will lead to actions to improve safety and decrease the number of deaths along this section of road. - 61.
+- 60. Safety along the A47 is a major concern for the drivers and their passengers, and for pedestrians and cyclists crossing or travelling along it.
+This problem has been acknowledged by LCC Highways who conducted a full road safety investigation along the A47 from Bushby in the west to the county boundary in the east and produced the A47 East Review Report.
+Consequent actions to improve safety and decrease the number of deaths along this section of road may be introduced. - 61.
 Houghton PC has collaborated with LCC Highways to impose a 20-mph limit on all adopted roads within the village, excluding the A47.
 The Parish Council has also funded and maintains radar speed signs and a selection of support posts for them so they can be periodically moved to promote speed awareness within Houghton. - 62.
 The inadequacy of provision of public transport leads to a high usage of private cars as a main form of transport for community members.
-This is demonstrated by the following data from CQ#Q19 and the Census data from Figure 5.1.
+This is demonstrated by the following data from CQ#19 and the Census data from Figure 5.1.